AlexisAtioNet/ationetdevconnect/ATIONet_Mobile_Payment_Fleet_Api_MPPA-EN.md

 ### Introduction

-This Implementation Guide is intended to guide petroleum convenience retailers and their associated vendors when implementing mobile payment solutions consistent with
+This Implementation Guide is intended to guide petroleum convenience retailers and their associated vendors when implementing mobile payment solutions consistent with Conexxus Implementation Guide
-ISO 12812.
 </br>
->Note: ISO 12812 is document that will provide requirements, guidance and use cases for all stakeholders in the mobile payments arena.

 ### Entities